helenclx/helenchong.dev/src/pages/statements/colophon.md

 Due to this website being a static site, JavaScript is used to create dynamic and interactive components of this site.
 Here is a list of how JavaScript is used on this site:

-* Display a "scroll to top" button at the bottom right corner of the screen after scrolling down a page far enough.
 * My [contact page](/contact) includes a JavaScript embed of my email contact form powered by [Letterbird](https://letterbird.co/).
 * Add buttons to copy code snippets to pages with code blocks.
 * Zach Leatherman's [details-utils](https://www.npmjs.com/package/@zachleat/details-utils) JavaScript package is used to automatically expand sidebar table of contents on wide screens.